NASCAR O'Reilly Auto Parts Series: O'Reilly Auto Parts Series cars

 In the early 1980s, teams were switching from the General Motors 1971–77 X-Body compact cars with 311-cubic inch engines.
 Later, teams were using General Motors 1982–87 G-body cars.
 Ford teams have used the Thunderbird cars consistently.

 In 1989, NASCAR changed rules requiring cars to use current body styles, similar to the Cup cars.
 However, the cars still used V6 engines.
 The cars gradually became similar to Cup cars.

 In 1995, changes were made.
 The series switched to V-8s with a compression ratio of 9:1 (as opposed to 14:1 for Cup at the time).
 The vehicle weight with driver was set at 3,300 pounds (as opposed to 3,400 for Cup).
 The body style changes, as well as the introduction of V-8s, made the two series' cars increasingly similar.

 The suspensions, brake systems, transmissions, were identical between the two series, but The Car of Tomorrow eliminates some of these commonalities.
 The Car of Tomorrow is taller and wider than the Generation 4-based vehicles in the then-Nationwide Series, and until 2010, it utilized a front "splitter", opposed to a front valance.
 The Car of Tomorrow also set pole speeds slower than the NOAPS cars at companion races.

 Previously, Busch Series cars used fuel that contained lead.
-NASCAR conducted a three-race test of unleaded gasoline in this series that began on July 29, 2006, with a race at Gateway International Raceway.
+NASCAR conducted a three-race test of unleaded gasoline in this series that began on July 29, 2006, with a race at Gateway.
 The fuel, Sunoco GT 260 Unleaded, became mandatory in all series starting with the second weekend of the 2007 series, with Daytona being the last race weekend using leaded gasoline.

-Another distinction between the cars started in 2008: Goodyear had developed a rain tire for NASCAR road course racing in both series but NASCAR had yet to use them under race conditions by the time NASCAR abandoned the program for the Cup Series in 2005 (the Cup Series eventually used rain tires at the 2020 Bank of America Roval 400 and 2021 Texas Grand Prix), but the Busch Series continued to use rain tires in races at Autodromo Hermanos Rodriguez and Circuit Gilles Villeneuve, since the races could not be planned with rain dates.
+Another distinction between the cars started in 2008: Goodyear had developed a rain tire for NASCAR road course racing in both series but NASCAR had yet to use them under race conditions by the time NASCAR abandoned the program for the Cup Series in 2005 (the Cup Series eventually used rain tires at the 2020 Bank of America Roval 400 and 2021 EchoPark Texas Grand Prix), but the Busch Series continued to use rain tires in races at Autódromo Hermanos Rodríguez and Circuit Gilles Villeneuve, since the races could not be planned with rain dates.
 When rain started to fall at the 2008 NAPA Auto Parts 200, the tires were used in the rain for the first time.

 Another distinction was added in 2012, when NASCAR changed the fuel delivery system in the Cup cars from carburetion to fuel injection.
 NOAPS cars continue to use carburetors.
 Furthermore, with the Cup Series' switch to Next Gen car in 2022, O'Reilly Auto Parts cars (as well as Truck Series vehicles) continue to use traditional five-lug steel wheels and centered door numbers, as opposed to an aluminum center lock wheel and numbers being placed behind the front wheel on the Next Gen.

 Specifications for Generation 4 NOAPS car

-NASCAR officials use a template to inspect Casey Atwood's 2004 Busch Series Chevrolet Monte Carlo.
+NASCAR officials use a template to inspect Casey Atwood's 2004 Chevrolet Monte Carlo.